 When you are in the savior position, you often build up resentment that puts you in the role of the Accuser.

-If you are in the position of the Prosecutor, you unconsciously blame the other person in the game and therefore the responsibility of your accumulated rotten feeling.
+When you are in the position of the Prosecutor you unconsciously blame the other person in the game and therefore the responsibility of your accumulated rotten feeling.

 “Look at your sisters sitting relaxed at that table”.
 “The same every year”.
 “Not a finger lifted”.
 “Not even asked if they could help you with anything.”
 “Yes, just with dessert”.
 “Well, leave it alone, I’ll do it myself.”
 “They are just too lazy and spoiled to arrange something for the family.”